theeugenechong/tp/docs/DeveloperGuide.md

 >>
 ```

-   2. Running `JUnit` tests (optional):
+5. Running `JUnit` tests (optional):
       1. Navigate to `src/test`.
       2. Right click on `test` and select "Run all tests".
-      3. All the tests should pass and you should see the following:
+      3. All the tests should pass, and you should see the following:

       ![img.png](developerGuideDiagrams/junitPassed.png)

 ### Before you code